-In this article, I will at least try to get you familiar with the exam format by exposing you to IB Biology past papers, both free and paid.
-I'll also share strategies on how best to use these IB Biology tests for your own exam prep.
+In this article, we'll get you familiar with the exam format by exposing you to IB Biology past papers.
+We'll also share strategies on how best to use these IB Biology tests for your own exam prep.

 Where to Find Free Past Papers

 In the last few years, IBO has gotten tough on illegal uploads of past papers, with the result that many sources are no longer available.

 Unfortunately, IBO has yet to provide any free sample Biology papers (SL or HL) on its website (although we'll be sure to update this article if and when that does happen).
 Because of this, while you might find some results if you search around online for past IB Biology papers, it's difficult to know if they're real past papers (illegally uploaded) or unofficial (ones created from scratch by students for practice).

 You should be wary of any unofficial IB Biology papers you find.
 We don't recommend using them, as they may be very different from the actual IB Biology exam.

 The Follet IB store sells digital versions of the IB Biology SL past papers and IB Biology HL past papers from 2015 to 2021.
 This is the only safe place to get IB Biology past papers to download.

 You can buy papers separately for $3-$4 each, or you can buy the papers bundled with the mark schemes for $8.
 One full exam (including paper 1, paper 2, paper 3, and the mark schemes) will cost you about $24 if you buy the bundles.

 Buying all of the past papers and mark schemes is costly, so we recommend just purchasing the one or two most recent complete past papers.
 These tests will be the most similar to what you'll be tested on.
 Plus, for most students, two tests will be plenty of practice.

 If you want to get great results, you've got to make time for practice.